hizzle-co/noptin/README.md

 ## Description
 **Note:** Noptin requires at least WordPress version 5.0 to work.
 For those using previous versions of WordPress, please [install Gutenberg](https://wordpress.org/plugins/gutenberg/) before installing this plugin.

-Noptin is a fast and lightweight newsletter opt in plugin that let\'s you to easily build newsletter subscription forms and embed them into your WordPress posts, pages and even custom post types.
+Noptin is a fast and lightweight newsletter opt in plugin that let's you to easily build newsletter subscription forms and embed them into your WordPress posts, pages and even custom post types.

 With Noptin, you can easily offer content upgrades to increase your email subscribers.